mshoaib41dev/kosmic-task/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.

 ## Additional Information
-- This project have dark & light theme
+- This application incorporates both dark and light themes.
-- This project purely on mui components it means no html components
+- It exclusively relies on Material-UI (MUI) components, omitting the use of traditional HTML components.
-- This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Poppins, a custom Google Font.
+- The project leverages [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) for the automatic optimization and loading of Poppins, a custom Google Font.